iuliu-burtoiu/heroku_buildpack_for_kong/README.markdown

 Apps can define a custom pre-release script which will be automatically invoked before the built-in release phase script.

-Simply commit your executable script to the app's repo as `bin/prerelease`, and then that script will be run for every release.
-The release will fail if the script exits with non-zero status.

 #### Testing

 This buildpack supports [Heroku CI](https://devcenter.heroku.com/articles/heroku-ci) to automate test runs and integrate with deployment workflow.